Sign up to receive transportation alerts and stay up to date on uGO news.

 Between 2010 and 2014, there were over 1,580 automobile crashes in University Circle.
 80 of them involved bicyclists and pedestrians.

-A person can reduce his or her chance of being in an accident by more than 90% by taking public transit as opposed to commuting by car.
+A person can reduce his or her chance of being in a crash by more than 90% by taking public transit as opposed to commuting by car.

 Every mile walked or biked instead of driven by car cuts out 0.4 kg of CO2.